Pratik26198/PG-DAC/CCEE Preparation/C++.md

 ```

 ### **Operator Overloading**
-Extending the functionality of operators.
+- Extending the functionality of operators.
-We can define operator function using 2 ways:
+- We can define operator function using 2 ways:
     Member function
     Non member function
-By defining operator function, we are increasing capability of exsiting operators.
-This process of
+- By defining operator function, we are increasing capability of exsiting operators.
+This process of givining extension to the meaning of the operator is called as operator overloading.
-givining extension to the meaning of the operator is called as operator overloading.
+- Using operator overloading we can not create user defined operators rather we can increase capability of existing operators.

 # Example: Addition (+) Operator Overloading using member function